okunator/cellseg_gsontools/README.md

 ## Usage

-The idea of `cellseg_gsontools` is to provide an easy-to-use API to extract features from `GeoJSON`-formatted cell/nuclei/tissue segmentation maps that are extracted from WSI.
+The idea of `cellseg_gsontools` is to provide an easy-to-use API to extract features from `GeoJSON`-formatted cell/nuclei/tissue segmentation maps.
 This can be done via different spatial-analysis methods including:

 * Methods for computing morphological metrics.
 * Methods for extracting neighborhoods metrics.